Vyral/cory-lauer/_posts/2019-05-07-how-to-boost-your-homes-appeal-to-buyers.md

 **5\.
 Declutter.** If you have a bunch of stuff laying around taking up floor space, that won’t help you sell the home—get rid of it.
 If your closets and pantries are packed to the point where they look like a warzone, sort through your possessions and make those spaces clean, functional, and accessible to your buyers.

 **6\.
 Paint.** I don’t mean you have to repaint the entire exterior of the home, although there are studies that suggest you can make 1.5 to 2x the amount you spent on painting back when you sell your home.
-Mainly, I just mean you should just touch-up the areas where fingerprints, chips, and dings are visible.
+Mainly, I just mean you should touch up the areas where fingerprints, chips, and dings are visible.
 Giving your home a fresh coat where needed can go a long way in helping your home sell for top dollar.

-If you have any questions or real estate needs, don’t hesitate to reach out to the Cory Lauer group.
+If you have any questions or real estate needs, don’t hesitate to reach out to the Cory Lauer Group.
 We’d love to help you.